mataniv/BDP_FinalProject/README.md

 ui-ingress   nginx   *       192.168.49.2   80      2m15s
 ```

-We can notice that our ingress service is running.
+You can notice that our ingress service is running.

 ## 5. Setup Cassandra Database